-The move to "diversity" coincided with the so-called neoliberalism and marketization of education, along with an increasing internationalization of HE.
-It has been widely noted that this corporate style of management coincided with the flattening and depoliticization of discourses on all kinds of discrimination (e.g., Ahmed, 2012).
-While terms such as neoliberal, market and internationalization are imprecize and contested, they nevertheless describe the expansion of a global market in education, the expansion of fees and other funding changes, and the requirement of universities to be savvy and profitable businesses.
-These changes undergird the shift to market speak about difference and diversity (Ahmed, 2012).
-The marketization of HE begun in earnest under Margaret Thatcher's Conservative government and continued with the rise of New Labor, culminating with the Conservative-Liberal Democratic coalition changing structures of funding in HE.
-"Valuing diversity" in market terms has become a dominant mode for persuading universities to take action.
+The move to 'diversity' coincided with the so-called neoliberalism and marketisation of education, along with an increasing internationalisation of HE.
+It has been widely noted that this corporate style of management coincided with the flattening and depoliticisation of discourses on all kinds of discrimination (e.g. Ahmed 2012).
+While terms such as neoliberal, market and internationalisation are imprecise and contested, they nevertheless describe the expansion of a global market in education, the introduction of fees and other funding changes, and the requirement of universities to be savvy and profitable businesses.
+These changes undergird the shift to market speak about difference and diversity (ibid.).
+The marketisation of HE begun in earnest under Margaret Thatcher's Conservative government and continued with the rise of New Labour, culminating with the Conservative-Liberal Democratic coalition changing structures of funding in HE.
+'Valuing diversity' in market terms has become a dominant mode of persuasion for universities to take action.
 Simply put, diversification and inclusivity (of the right kind) mean greater success and better profitability for the institution.

-Within this context, while identities provide a source for knowledge and solidarity, they have also become a site of institutionalized, regulatory compliance.
-In the wider socio-political climate at the end of the 1980s and 90s through to the 21st century, identity was at the heart of British (race) politics with integration of minorities and "accommodations" for those from ethnic or religious minorities central to debates about the effects of multiculturalism on Britishness.
-Race was at the heart of these debates, though often hidden in discussions about promoting "British values" and behaviors (Ali.
-2014).
+While identities provide a source for knowledge and solidarity, they have also become a site of institutionalised, regulatory compliance.
+In the wider socio-political climate at the end of the 1980s and 90s through to the twenty first century, identity was at the heart of British (race) politics with integration' of minorities and 'accommodations' for those from ethnic or religious minorities central to debates about the effects of multiculturalism on Britishness.
+Race was at the heart of these debates, though often hidden in discussions about promoting 'British values' and behaviours (Ali 2014).

-2.1 | From anti-racism to diversity and inclusivity
+2.1 From Anti-racism to diversity and inclusivity

-The transformation of HE in UK to "market based" approaches to tertiary educational provision, and the foregrounding of international marketplace and the global competition for students underpins the move away from a focus on discrimination and racism and onto the development of "equality, diversity and inclusivity" agendas.
+The transformation of HE in UK to 'market based' approaches to tertiary educational provision, and the foregrounding of international marketplace and the global competition for students underpins the move away from a focus on discrimination and racism and onto the development of 'equality, diversity and inclusivity' agendas.

 The loss of the critical edge in anti-discrimination work has been written about extensively and it should be noted again that these are not new concerns or arguments.
 By the late 1990s, critical educational research in all sectors raised concerns as to how the new discourses impacted in and on practice.
-For example, in her work with children with "special educational needs" in secondary schools (a term she describes as "uncomfortable"), Shereen Benjamin asked
+For example, in her work with children with 'special educational needs' in secondary schools (a term she describes as 'uncomfortable'), Shereen Benjamin asked